loopbackio/loopback-next/examples/todo/DEPLOYING.md

 ### Local

-1. Add `loopback-cloudant-connector` to dependecies in `package.json`.
+1. Add `loopback-connector-cloudant` to dependecies in `package.json`.
 2. Install all dependencies:

 ```